AdamMiyauchi/BlockBets/README.md

 # BlockBets

 # How to setup and run the aplication
 Demo application is available at https://self-assured-webbed-lemming.anvil.app/.
 Before you can interact with the application you need to connect to MetaMask and Sepolia following step (1) below.
-If you want to manually compile the application follow the below steps.
+If you want to manually compile the application from scratch follow steps (1) through (3) below.

 ## 1) Connecting to MetaMask and Sepolia
 1) Install the MetaMask Chrome extension
-2) Add a a new network
+2) Add a a new network in MetaMask
     - RPC: `https://eth-sepolia.g.alchemy.com/v2/9H0qMRUY9eb3brffXCJAoNXXK94v7E4F`
     - Chain ID: `11155111`
     - Currency Symbol: `ETH`
     - Block Explorer: `https://sepolia.etherscan.io/`
 3) Acquire free test network ETH from `https://sepoliafaucet.com/`

 ## 2) Running the Blockchain Smart Contract using Remix IDE
 1) Upload the smart contract, `BlockBets/blockchain_code/BetApp.sol`, to Remix IDE.